 Last May dozens of people said as much at a BOE hearing that went until about 1:00am.

 More recently, a charter change hearing was conducted by the Selectmen’s Charter Change committee on Nov 14 at Central Middle School and chaired by Barry Rickert.
-The hearing was held the same night the BOE held a hearing on potential litigation against a GHS neighbor.
+The hearing was held the same night the BOE held a hearing on potential litigation against a GHS neighbor of Greenwich High School.

 At that hearing, over a dozen speakers voiced their objection to charter change, and many specifically objected to the idea of a town referendum on the issue.

 Mr. Rickert’s most memorable moment was when he made a dismissive comment during Meghan Olsson’s remarks.